Overview

 - Have less than 5 years experience in the Australian High Performance system.

-- Be engaged at 0.3 FTE (as a min) with an ASC High Performance funded National Sporting Organisation or within the National Institute Network.
+- Be engaged by an ASC High Performance funded National Sporting Organisation or within the National Institute Network.

-- Meet the AIS SSSM Practitioner Minimum Standards for their discipline.
+- Meet the Australian Performance Support Practitioner Minimum Standards.

 - Be endorsed by their manager.